esamattis/deno_karabiner/README.md

 ## Why?

-Karabiner Complex Modifications are in JSON and which is not too text editor friendly format.
+Karabiner Complex Modifications are in JSON which is not too text editor friendly format.
 By moving to TypeScript we gain following:

 -   Ability write comments